tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

 2) Valid CSS - https://jigsaw.w3.org/css-validator/
     - Most CSS is in an external style sheet.
 3) Images are properly optimized (both dimensions and file size) for Web delivery
-4) you ARE allowed and encouraged to use CSS frameworks on the UI for this project, such as:
+4) You ARE allowed and encouraged to use CSS frameworks on the UI for this project, such as:
     - https://bootstrap-vue.js.org
     - http://getbootstrap.com
     - http://materializecss.com
     - https://purecss.io
     - https://github.com/troxler/awesome-css-frameworks
+    - if you build off of a CSS template you found on the web or LinkedIn Learning etc, that's fine, just give credit both in the code comments and in your final documentation

 <a id="code"></a>

 ### D. Code Requirements
 1) You MUST use data binding and an MVC or MVVM framework such as Vue.js, React.js or Angular.js
     - Also utilize at least one custom MVVM component, created by you (don't just re-use what we did in the exercises)

 2) Ajax - utilize the [`XHR`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) or [`Fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API

 3) Use at least 1 ES6 custom class, written by you:
     - for example, if your web service was downloading and displaying state parks in a list, you could create a class called `StatePark` to model the data
 4) Conventions and structure: